Hitch95/Cyclades_A11Y/cyclades/README.md

 - [Deno](https://deno.com/): A modern runtime for JavaScript and TypeScript that is secure by default.
 - [TypeScript](https://www.typescriptlang.org/): A statically typed superset of JavaScript that adds optional types.
-- [SQLite](https://www.sqlite.org/): A lightweight, disk-based database that doesn't require a separate server process.
+- [Supabase](https://supabase.com/): A platform for hosting and managing databases.

 ## Design